influxdata/telegraf/docs/DOCKER.md

 1. Increase the ulimit in the container.
 The user does this with the `ulimit -l` command.
 To both see and set the value.
 For docker, there is a `--ulimit` flag that could be used, like `--ulimit memlock=8192:8192` as well.
-2. Add the `--unprotected` flag to the command arguments to not use reservable memory and instead store secrets in memory.
-This is less secure as secrets could find their way into paged out memory, and why this is opt-in.
-For docker look at updating the CMD used to include this.
+2. Add the `--unprotected` flag to the command arguments to not use locked memory and instead store secrets in unprotected memory.
+This is less secure as secrets could find their way into paged out memory and can be written to disk unencrypted, therefore this is opt-in.
+For docker look at updating the `CMD` used to include this flag.